 If you do need to obtain a license, find out how to apply.

 There is an extensive process to maneuver through for those seeking to file a complaint with the Auto Industry Division, which is the enforcement arm overseeing dealers, manufacturers, and wholesalers.
 It is important to understand the rights of a consumer filing the grievance within the boundaries of the motor vehicle laws, and the regulations governing those at the receiving end of the complaint.

-Grievances can include not presenting the title within the required 30 days, distorting an odometer reading, not meeting contract terms, or not disclosing a salvage vehicle's origin.
+Grievances can include distorting an odometer reading, not meeting contract terms, or not disclosing a salvage vehicle's origin.

 It is in the best interests of all parties to resolve the issue without the formality of a written complaint, but on many occasions the dealer and consumer cannot come to a consensus.
-Filed complaints need to be registered on either Form DR2122 or Form DR2121.
+Filed complaints need to be registered on either Form DR2122 or Form DR2121 .
 Send completed forms to the address on the form

 A "curbstoner" is an unlicensed salesperson or dealer.
 They are not under the regulation umbrella of the Colorado Motor Vehicle Dealer Board nor the Colorado Consumer Protection Act, and thus pose a threat to consumers.
 They tend to commit fraud by selling undisclosed salvage vehicles, and they lack a permanent place of business, fail to pay sales taxes, roll back odometers, and will not hold a title in their name, making them difficult to pin down.

 If you find that you are dealing with one of these scoundrels, you should report them at once using the above complaint process.